muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD AMEERUSSOLIHIN BIN MOHAMAD ROBBI/README.md

 While the server infrastructure showed resilience and remained responsive, the application layer rejected half of the requests with HTTP 405 errors.
 This indicates that under sudden high load, the system fails functionally rather than performance-wise — the requests reach the server but are not processed as intended.

-Next Steps:
-Refine request methods, confirm endpoint behavior, and rerun the spike test to verify whether the errors are configuration-related or true load-induced failures.